stealth-media/sage/README.md

 2. If you do not have yarn, install yarn by running `npm install --global yarn`
 3. Once you have yarn, run `yarn` from the theme directory to install dependencies
 4. Choose which css pre-processor you would like to use in `webpack.mix.js`.
 Both LESS (default) and SASS available.
-5. To use Browsersync be sure to set your local site url `.browserSync('local-app-url.test');`
+5. To use Browsersync be sure to set your local dev url `.browserSync('your-local-dev-url.test');`

  If using less, start with editing the `variables.less` file.